BSc (Hons) Psychology

 - International students, three-year degree: £7,500 a year

-- Download a full list of fees and payment plans (PDF, 201KB)
+View a full list of payment plans and schedules.

 All full-time UK/EU students intending to study at BPP are eligible for a student loan and or maintenance grant.
 These help cover tuition fees and living costs while you are studying.
 Find out more about scholarships and student loans.